pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 of the above optimizations except metadata pruning ([related pseudocode here](../post_data/2013-05-28/ta-rc-pseudocode.png)).
 Under the Yahoo!
-Cloud Serving Benchmark, NBTA transactions of 8 operations each achieve between 33% (all writes) and 4.8% (all reads) of the peak throughput of eventually consistent (i.e., "fuck-it") operation (with 3.8--48% higher latency).
+Cloud Serving Benchmark, NBTA transactions of 8 operations each achieve within 33% (all writes) to 4.8% (all reads) of the peak throughput of eventually consistent (i.e., "fuck-it") operation (with 3.8--48% higher latency).
 Our implementation scales linearly, to over 250,000 operations per second for transactions of length 8 consisting